-These are just the minimum required coverages.
+These are just the minimum required coverage options.
 Most insurance professionals recommend that you carry higher liability limits if you can afford to do so.

 Think about your financial situation

-Car insurance, although generally mandatory, may seem like an unnecessary expense for those on a tight budget.
+Although generally mandatory, car insurance may seem unnecessary for those on a tight budget.
 However, paying a few hundred dollars a year for at least the minimum coverage can save you from greater financial strain.
 For instance, if you crash your car into someone else’s property and are sued for the damages, those expenses can be far steeper than your insurance premium.
 Not having auto insurance could also open you to state penalties and the risk of license suspension.

 Canceling your insurance or a lapse in coverage could also make you a high-risk customer and result in more expensive premiums later on.
-Therefore, instead of forgoing insurance, it may be worthwhile to look for an affordable insurer and available discounts to keep your costs low.
+Therefore, instead of forgoing insurance, looking for an affordable insurer and available discounts may be worthwhile to keep your costs low.

 Consider your net worth